Cannabis Regulators Respond to Coronavirus Concerns

 Connecticut

-The Connecticut Department of Consumer Protection told Cannabis Wire, “There were initially some concerns about whether or not facilities can stay open.
+The Connecticut Department of Consumer Protection told Cannabis Wire on March 19, “There were initially some concerns about whether or not facilities can stay open.
 They can, they are treated like pharmacies.
 Delivery is currently available for hospice patients.”

 Hawaii

-The Department of Health’s Medical Cannabis Program told Cannabis Wire that they are hearing from some license holders “concern over the impact that the outbreak will have on their businesses.”
+The Department of Health’s Medical Cannabis Program told Cannabis Wire on March 17 that they are hearing from some license holders “concern over the impact that the outbreak will have on their businesses.”

 “All licensees are taking steps to ask clients to order online to minimize time spent in the dispensary and to arrange for a caregiver to pick up their orders if they are not feeling well or have a health condition which places them at increased risk for severe illness from COVID-19.
 Our usual schedule of regulatory inspections will be maintained as it is considered an essential function.
 We remain in close contact with all our licensees.”

-The Medical Cannabis Dispensary Licensing Section told Cannabis Wire, “Dispensaries have not been declared essential as in other states, however, there has been no discussion about closing them due to the pandemic.
+The Medical Cannabis Dispensary Licensing Section told Cannabis Wire on March 22, “Dispensaries have not been declared essential as in other states, however, there has been no discussion about closing them due to the pandemic.
 Delivery is not allowed.”

 Iowa

-Note: Editor’s note: this story was originally published on March 19 and was most recently updated on March 25.
-We’ll continue to update as regulators announce new policies.